 - 1. Shall not in an application for a professional position deliberately make a false statement or fail to disclose a material fact related to competency and qualifications; - 2.
-Shall not misrepresent his/her professional qualifications;

-- 3. Shall not assist entry into the profession of a person known to be unqualified in respect to character, education or other relevant attribute; - 4.
+Shall not misrepresent his/her professional qualifications; - 3.
+Shall not assist entry into the profession of a person known to be unqualified in respect to character, education or other relevant attribute; - 4.
 Shall not knowingly make a false statement concerning the qualifications of a candidate for a professional position; - 5.
+Shall not assist a non-educator in the unauthorized practice of teaching;

+law;

-Shall not assist a non-educator in the unauthorized practice of teaching; - 6.
-Shall not disclose information about colleagues obtained in the course of professional service unless disclosure serves a compelling professional purpose or is required by law; - 7.
-Shall not knowingly make false or malicious statements about a colleague; - 8.
+- 7. Shall not knowingly make false or malicious statements about a colleague; - 8.
 Shall not accept any gratuity, gift or favor that might impair or appear to influence professional decisions or actions.